TwinkalParmar-16/calculator-behavior/addition.md

    and press "equals".
 - Then: Display "added number" as the result.

-## Scenario: Addition of positive and negative number
+## Scenario: Addition of +ve and -ve number

 - Given: The calculator is turned on
-- When: Enter first "positive number or negative number using unary minus operator", and then enter "plus" operator, and enter second "negative number using unary minus operator or positive number", and press "equals".
+- When: Enter first "positive number/negative number(using unary minus operator)", and then enter "plus" operator, and enter second "negative number(using unary minus operator)/positive number", and press "equals".
 - Then: Display "added number" as the result.